Updated: Sep 20

 A brightly coloured mycelium network who's porous and powerful thread of roots started to slowly but systematically uproot the self appointed lord shame.

-A tangible quality of shifting reality descended upon the earth and for a time, the function of pointing out and correcting things deemed as mistakes was no longer enabled.
-A gentler recognition arose that more support was needed in times of pressure and stress, individuals stopped trying to elevate themselves, and instead turned towards each other and both asked for and offered help.
-And help was given and received in ways that were gentle, patient and kind.
+A tangible quality of shifting reality descended upon the earth and for a time, the function of pointing out and correcting things deemed as mistakes was no longer enabled by earths centre.
+A gentler recognition arose that more support was needed in times of pressure and stress, individuals stopped trying to elevate themselves, and instead turned towards each other, asking for and offering help.
+And help was given and received in ways that were soothing, patient and kind.
 A little later mis-takes were once again enabled, but this time around were seen as exactly that, innocent and blameless wrong turns, and a simple path of rectification was imagined, one that just required listening, trusting and an honouring of the truer deeper nature of all of life.

 Thank you very much for reading this blog ~ please feel free to pass it along or share with anyone whom it might serve.